-Society’s rapid digitisation is accelerating the transition from bank branches to mobile and internet banking, and this is raising demand for stable IT environments and protection against external threats.
+Society’s rapid digitisation is accelerating the transition from bank branches to digital banking, and this is raising demand for stable IT environments and protection against external threats.
 It is critical that Swedbank provides secure IT systems, including stable and reliable digital channels and internal IT environments.
+Combating financial crime is also a continuous effort within Swedbank with steadily improving routines, system support and processes.

 Everything Swedbank does should be characterised by high ethical standards, with Swedbank and its employees actively assessing every transaction, relationship and activity from the standpoint of the bank’s ethical norms and positions.
 According to the Swedish Act (2017:630) on Measures against Money Laundering and Terrorist Financing, Swedbank is obligated, without delay, to report suspicions of money laundering or terrorist financing (suspicious activity reports, SAR) to the Financial Intelligence Unit within the Swedish Police.